Winstonxu123/LSTM-CF/README.md

 If you have any problem, please feel free to contact us: lizhen36@hku.hk, ganyk@mail2.sysu.edu.cn

-Please cite our paper in your publications if it helps your research:
+Please consult and consider citing the following papers if it is beneficial to your research:

     @inproceedings{li2016lstm,
       title={LSTM-CF: Unifying Context Modeling and Fusion with LSTMs for RGB-D Scene Labeling},